-Social Security Changes Coming in 2019 | WTOP
+Social Security changes coming in 2019 | WTOP

-Social Security recipients will get 2.8 percent bigger checks in 2019.
-The program will also be adjusted in several other important ways next year that could affect the payments you receive or how much you…
+In addition to larger Social Security payments next year, the program will be adjusted in several other important ways next year that could affect the payments you receive or how much you pay into the system.

 Social Security recipients will get 2.8 percent bigger checks in 2019.
 The program will also be adjusted in several other important ways next year that could affect the payments you receive or how much you pay into the system.
 Get ready for these Social Security changes coming in 2019.